Hanson89/inwo-rules/README.md

 You may win by controlling enough Groups, or by fulfilling the special goal of your own Illuminati, or by meeting the objectives on a Goal card.
 Or, of course, by destroying all of your foes!
+## BASIC RULES
+### Beginning the Game
+(1) Each player must have his own 45-card (including your Illuminati) INWO deck.
+The relative number of Plot cards (cards with a hand on the back) and Group cards (cards with a puppet on the back) in your deck is up to you; typically, a strong deck will have 12-20 Group cards and 24-32 Plot cards.
+Designing a strong deck, with cards that enhance each other’s strengths and cover for each other’s weaknesses, will help you win.
+<br>(2) Each player divides his cards into a Plot deck and a
+Group deck.
+The Plot deck will include Plots (cards with blue backgrounds or blue title text) and possibly extra Illuminati cards (cards with black backgrounds and four outgoing control arrows).
+The Group deck will include Groups (cards with red backgrounds or red title text) and usually Resources (cards with purple backgrounds or purple title text).
+(3) Each player puts his starting Illuminati card on the table face down.
+Once everyone’s Illuminati card is on the table, flip them face up.
+Note: In some games, more than one player has the same type of Illuminati... which means they represent different factions of the same conspiracy (see Duplicate Cards, p.
+14).
+(4) Each player shuffles his Plot deck and draws three Plot cards for his starting hand.
+You may look at your cards, but you cannot play any of them until the game actually begins.
+These are your first “hidden Plots.”
+(5) Each player selects one Group from his deck as a “lead” — the first puppet of his Illuminati.
+Each player puts his lead on the table face down.
+Once everyone has a card on the table, flip them face up.
+If two or more players chose the same lead Group, put the duplicates aside.
+Those players select new lead Groups that do not duplicate any that have already been chosen.
+Continue until everyone has a lead Group (or runs out of Groups).
+Each player puts his lead Group on one of his Illuminati control arrows (see Control Arrows, p.
+6).
+You may not lead with a Resource — it must be a Group!
+(6) Each player shuffles his Group deck and draws six Group cards (or the entire deck, whichever is less) for his starting hand.
+Any duplicates that were put aside in the previous step are shuffled back into the owner’s deck after he draws his starting hand.
+From now on, you may not look at, or trade, any of your undrawn cards — just the ones in your hand.
+(7) Each player rolls two dice.
+The one with the highest roll goes first.
+At the beginning of the game, you may not do anything to a rival who has not yet completed his first turn!
+You may not interfere with their attacks or target them with any card (however, you may play cards that affect all players, such as New World Order cards.
+The abilities of your Groups and Resources (even ones that work all the time at no cost) do not affect a rival who has not finished his first turn.
+Exception: If someone attacks you during his first turn, you are free to respond against that player in any way you can.